jake-w-liu/PlotlySupply.jl/paper/paper.md

 # Research applications

-The package has been employed in visualization tasks for optical field simulations, electromagnetic scattering problems, and bio-optical modeling.
+The package has been employed in visualization tasks for optical field simulations and electromagnetic scattering problems [@liu2024near, @liu2024circularly].
 It provides an efficient plotting interface for projects requiring dynamic inspection of scalar or vector fields over time and space.

 # Acknowledgements